kitihounel/momodev/readme.md

 NodeJS scripts to help testing MTN MoMo API.

 # First step
 Start by running `npm run build` to compile the source files.
-This will create a `build`.
+This will create a `build` directory with the scripts.

 ## Create user
-Put in the `.env` file your primary subscription key then run `node build/createuser.js`.
+Create a `.env` file in the root directory with your primary subscription key then run `node build/createuser.js`.
 The API user and key generated will then be printed in the console.

 ```